- 9.4–11.8 in

 Like other falcons, the Merlin is a strong and maneuverable flier.
 A typical flight speed is 30 miles per hour, and can be faster during chases.
 Despite their small size, Merlins look powerful in flight; they flap their wings faster than Prairie or Peregrine falcons.
 During the breeding season they are highly territorial around the nest, chasing away other Merlins and potential predators.
 Merlins are monogamous during a breeding season, but 80 percent find new mates from year to year.
 When courting, Merlins (particularly males) perform spectacular flight displays, including bursts of strong, level flight while rocking side to side in the air; deep U-shaped dives; and slow, fluttering flights in a circle or figure-eight near to a perched mate.
 Both sexes claim their territory by soaring high in the air near their nest.
 Males also make a slow landing next to their mate, keeping their legs outstretched, bowing the head, and fanning the tail; he may bring food for the female.
 Outside of the breeding season, Merlins are usually solitary.
 However, they sometimes migrate in loose groups, roost communally, or spend the winter in pairs.
 Adults may be preyed on by Peregrine Falcons, Great Horned Owls, Cooper’s Hawks, and Red-tailed Hawks.

-Merlin populations are stable and appear to have increased between 1966 and 2014, according to the North American Breeding Bird Survey.
+Merlin populations are stable and appear to have increased between 1966 and 2015, according to the North American Breeding Bird Survey.
 This increase reflects their recovery from widespread declines in the 1960s due to pesticide contamination.
 Partners in Flight estimates the global breeding population at 3 million, with 44% spending some part of the year in Canada, 23% in the U.S., and 14% wintering in Mexico.
 The species rates a 7 out of 20 on the Continental Concern Score.
-Merlin is not on the 2014 State of the Birds Watch List.
+Merlin is not on the 2016 State of North America's Birds' Watch List.
 Starting in the late twentieth century, breeding Merlins have been colonizing an increasing number of cities and towns, where they take advantage of abundant House Sparrows for food and old crow nests for breeding sites.
 They expanded into New York and northern New England starting in 1995 and now breed across Vermont, New Hampshire, and Maine.
 Their winter range spread into the northern Great Plains between 1960 and 1990.
 Their ability to colonize urban areas may be counteracting a decline from habitat loss in other parts of their breeding and wintering ranges.

 - Warkentin, I.G., N.S.
 Sodhi, R.H.M.
 Espie, A.F.
 Poole, L.W.
 Oliphant and P. C. James.
 2005.
 Merlin (Falco columbarius).
 In The Birds of North America Online, No. 44 (A. Poole, Ed.).
 Cornell Lab of Ornithology, Ithaca, New York.